simonprovost/scikit-longitudinal/docs/API/estimators/trees/lexico_decision_tree_classifier.md

     and the recency of the data, favoring splits with more recent information.
     2. **Cython Adaptation**: This implementation leverages a fork of Scikit-learn’s fast C++-powered decision tree to ensure that the Lexico Decision Tree is fast and efficient, avoiding the potential slowdown of a from-scratch Python implementation.
-Further details on the algorithm can be found in the Cython adaptation available at `/scikit-longitudinal/scikit-learn/sklearn/tree/_splitter.pyx`, specifically in the `node_lexicoRF_split` function.
+Further details on the algorithm can be found in the Cython adaptation available [here at Scikit-Lexicographical-Trees](https://github.com/simonprovost/scikit-lexicographical-trees/blob/21443b9dce51434b3198ccabac8bafc4698ce953/sklearn/tree/_splitter.pyx#L695) specifically in the `node_lexicoRF_split` function.

     For further scientific references, please refer to the Notes section.